Monkey Island 2: LeChuck's Revenge: Overall principles

-Retro Gamer reported that the team's co-authorship of the design for the game contributed to the increased complexity of its puzzles, including the emergence of the latter's consecutive successions in Monkey Island 2.
+The team's co-authorship of the design for the game contributed to the increased complexity of its puzzles, including their emergence in consecutive successions in Monkey Island 2.
 Although Gilbert remarked that the sequel epitomized his accrued experience and practices in attempting to create a comprehensive template of an adventure game, he had also stated that certain puzzles and scenes in the game qualified as redundant in retrospect.
-Specifically, Gilbert, Schafer and Grossman cited concerns with the puzzle wherein players were meant to use a simian entity that they had captured earlier in the game as an improvised wrench to open a passageway to a previously restricted location, in an allusion to the English language term monkey wrench.
-Grossman explained that, whereas the intended wordplay was relevant with regard to the game's domestic audience due to the underlying phrase's predominant circulation in the United States, the equivoque did not apply culturally to territories beyond the North American market and thus was difficult to translate into the overseas versions of the game.
-Gilbert later described the result of this misconception as his least accomplished design of a puzzle and apologized to players for its addition to the game.
+Specifically, Gilbert, Schafer and Grossman cited concerns with the puzzle wherein players were meant to use an earlier-captured monkey as an improvised wrench to open a passageway to a new location, punning on the English language term "monkey wrench".
+Grossman explained that, whereas the intended wordplay was understood by the game's domestic audience due to the phrase's predominance in the United States, it was unknown outside the North American market and thus was difficult to translate into the overseas versions of the game.
+Gilbert later described this as his least accomplished design of a puzzle and apologized to players for its addition to the game.
 The experience led him to realize that the prospect of his games' distribution beyond the American market would necessitate cultural adaptation of their contextual elements, an aspect Gilbert has attempted to account for in his subsequent works.
-Gilbert nevertheless stated his belief that he was able to materialize the vast majority of his plans for Monkey Island 2 in the released version of the game.
+Gilbert nevertheless stated his belief that he was able to materialize the vast majority of his plans for Monkey Island 2 in the released version.
 However, previously, after the game's release, Gilbert had stated that he "[was] still trying to figure out how to get everything I want into an adventure game".